Sandlot Heroes

-Sandlot Heroes was a talented American pop rock band from Bethlehem, Pennsylvania.
-The band's singles Out of My Hands and Believer were played regionally on Top 40 radio, an unusual achievement for an unsigned band.
+Sandlot Heroes were an American pop rock band from Bethlehem, Pennsylvania.
+The band's singles, "Out of My Hands" and "Believer", were played regionally on Top 40 radio.

 History

 The band self-released their first album, Pretend That We're Famous, on October 31, 2009.
-On April 15, 2012 the band released a five song EP titled The Trace EP.
+On April 15, 2012, the band released a five-song EP titled The Trace EP.
 On most of their recordings, the band has worked with producer Adam Richman in Coney Island, New York.

 In 2011, the band was featured on MTV Buzzworthy.